 Yes, that list is kind of a bummer and while we can’t help the hormonal changes and stress that we experience, we can certainly engage in activities that mitigate stress, we can eat better and drink more water.
 So let’s get into some nutrition and skin care tips.

-Best foods for skin health
+Best foods for healthy skin

 Fatty fish - I eat a lot of fatty fish.
 I never intentionally ate it for skin care but it turns out that eating fatty fish does wonders for skin health.
 Think salmon, sardines, mackerel, lake trout and tuna, which are all high in Omega 3 fatty acids.
 The caveat is to always look for wild caught.